Escaping from The Prison Camp is not just about money (although money is a big part of it).

 If you are a top sales performer for your firm, you may find that you don’t need to come into the office until lunchtime, that you don’t need to wear a tie and the rule that “No One Is Getting A Pay Rise This Year” magically doesn’t apply to you.

 Please don’t shoot the messenger here.
 The Escape Artist did not make The Rules.
 But if you were under the impression that life is always fair, you may not have been paying attention.

 The road to hell is paved with good intentions.
 For this reason, our laws are full of complexity and unintended consequences.

 Every time there is an accident or tragedy, the Media sense an opportunity to shift newspapers and clickbait like piranhas sense blood in the water.
 The people get worked up, the media pour petrol on the fire and politicians promise that Something Shall Be Done.

 So Something Gets Done and laws get passed, sometimes in a hurry.
 Often these laws work better as soundbites than as statute.
-This helps explain the Dangerous Dogs Act, health and safety zealotry as well as much of the retail financial services industry.

 9) Some of The Rules only exist in our minds

 Most people have more power than they know.
 But first we may have to unlearn what we have learned and get rid of limiting beliefs.